peteroupc/peteroupc.github.io/betadist.md

 The beta sampler relies on several building blocks described in this section.

-One of them is the "geometric bag" technique by Flajolet and others (2010)<sup>[**(3)**](#Note3)</sup>, which generates heads or tails with a probability that is built up bit by bit.
-A _geometric bag_ is a list of items, where each item is a zero, a one, or a placeholder value (which represents an unsampled bit), and represents a list of the binary digits after the binary point, from left to right, of a real number in the interval [0, 1], that is, the number's _binary expansion_.
+One of them is the "geometric bag" technique by Flajolet and others (2010)<sup>[**(3)**](#Note3)</sup>, which generates heads or tails with a probability that is built up digit by digit.
+A _geometric bag_ is a list of items, where each item is a digit, or a placeholder value (which represents an unsampled digit), and represents a list of the digits after the radix point, from left to right, of a real number in the interval [0, 1], that is, the number's _digit expansion_ (or _binary expansion_ for base 2).
+(Note that Flajolet et al. cover only the binary case of a geometric bag).

 The algorithm **SampleGeometricBag** is a Bernoulli factory algorithm described as follows:

-1. Let N be a geometric random number with parameter 0.5.
-That is, flip fair coins until tails is flipped, then let N be the number of heads flipped this way.
+1. Let N be a geometric random number with parameter 1/_b_, where _b_ is the radix (e.g., 2 for binary).
+For example, in the binary case, flip fair coins until tails is flipped, then let N be the number of heads flipped this way.
-2. If the item at position N in the geometric bag is 0 or 1, return that item.
+2. If the item at position N in the geometric bag is a digit (e.g., 0 or 1 for binary), return that item.
 (Positions start at 0.)
-Otherwise, set the item at that position to either 0 or 1 with equal probability, increasing the geometric bag's capacity as necessary, then return the newly set item.
-(As a result, there may be "gaps" in the geometric bag where no bit was sampled yet.)
+Otherwise, set the item at that position to a digit chosen uniformly at random (e.g., either 0 or 1), increasing the geometric bag's capacity as necessary, then return the newly set item.
+(As a result, there may be "gaps" in the geometric bag where no digit was sampled yet.)

 **SampleGeometricBagComplement** is the same as the **SampleGeometricBag** algorithm, except the return value is 1 minus the original return value.
 The result is that if **SampleGeometricBag** outputs 1 with probability _U_, **SampleGeometricBagComplement** outputs 1 with probability 1 &minus; _U_.

-**FillGeometricBag** generates a `p`-bit-precision number (a number with `p` binary digits after the point) from a geometric bag as follows:
+**FillGeometricBag** generates a `p`-digits-precision number (a number with `p` digits after the radix point) from a geometric bag as follows:

-1. For each position in [**0, `p`), if the item at that position is neither 0 nor 1, set the item there to either 0 or 1 with equal probability, increasing the geometric bag's capacity as necessary.
+1. For each position in [**0, `p`), if the item at that position is not a digit, set the item there to to a digit chosen uniformly at random (e.g., either 0 or 1), increasing the geometric bag's capacity as necessary.
 (See also (Oberhoff 2018, sec.
 8)<sup>[**(4)**](#Note4)</sup>.)
-2. Take the first `p` bits of the geometric bag and return &Sigma;<sub>_i_=0, _p_-1</sub> bag[_i_] * 2<sup>-_i_-1</sup>.
-(If it somehow happens that bits beyond `p` are set to 0 or 1, then the implementation could choose instead to fill all unsampled bits between the first and the last set bit and return the full number, optionally rounding it to a `p`-bit-precision number with a rounding mode of choice.)
+2. Take the first `p` digits of the geometric bag and return &Sigma;<sub>_i_=0, _p_-1</sub> bag[_i_] * _b_<sup>-_i_-1</sup>, where _b_ is the radix.
+(If it somehow happens that digits beyond `p` are set to 0 or 1, then the implementation could choose instead to fill all unsampled digits between the first and the last set digit and return the full number, optionally rounding it to a `p`-digit-precision number with a rounding mode of choice.)

 **PowerBernoulliFactory** is a Bernoulli factory algorithm that transforms a coin that produces heads with probability `p` into a coin that produces heads with probability `pow(p, y)`.
 The case where `y` is in (0, 1) is due to recent work by Mendo (2019)<sup>[**(5)**](#Note5)</sup>.
 The algorithm takes a Bernoulli factory sub-algorithm (the coin that produces heads with probability `p`) as well as the parameter _y_, and is described as follows: